 Since 2004, Mr. Crandell has served as Chairman of the Advisory Board of the Illinois State Treasurer Technology Development Account, a fund-of-funds focused on Illinois private equity and venture capital partnerships.
-Mr. Crandell also serves on the Entrepreneurship Advisory Board at the Polsky Center for Entrepreneurship, ChicagoBooth since 2005 and also as a Director of the Clean Energy Trust since 2010.
+He has served on the Entrepreneurship Advisory Board at the Polsky Center for Entrepreneurship, ChicagoBooth since 2005, and also as a Director of the Clean Energy Trust since 2010.
 He has been active with the Illinois Venture Capital Association since its inception, recently serving as Chairman.
 Mr. Crandell also serves on the University of Texas, Arlington Development Board and the Chicago Historical Society Board of Trustees.
 He previously served as a Director of the National Venture Capital Association and the Governmental Affairs Committee.